openfoodfoundation/openfoodnetwork/README.md

 We're part of global movement - get involved!

-* Join the conversation [on Slack][slack-invite].
+* Join the conversation [on Slack](https://join.slack.com/t/openfoodnetwork/shared_invite/enQtMzU2Mjk5MDc2MjA5LTM4ZTAzZjIwNzIxMmU5ODFiNWY1MTU2ZWUyNzQwNjdjNTY0N2VhY2UwOGU4ZmVjNzYyZDU2NjY3NzZkZmQwYjk).
 Make sure you introduce yourself in the #general channel
 * Head to [https://openfoodnetwork.org](https://openfoodnetwork.org) for more information about the global OFN project.
 * Check out the [User Guide](https://guide.openfoodnetwork.org/) for a list of features and tutorials.
 * Join our [discussion forum](https://community.openfoodnetwork.org).